www.LeaseExperts.com

 bullet

-The lessee can depreciate the equipment.
+The lessee can however claim the benefit of depreciating the equipment.

 bullet